josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/03-Data_Manager/_micro_lessons/07-The_Library_Version/README.md

-# Module 07 — The Library Version
+# Assignments Completed for Module 07 — The Library Version

 Reproduce the LOD pipeline using `tippecanoe` and understand what it automates.
 This is the payoff: students who built the small version can now read the industrial tool with comprehension instead of confusion.